 1. I have the pan au bain Marie set up with the olive oil and coconut oil and heated to about 54 degrees.
 About the same time I added NaOH to the water.
 Stir well until everything is dissolved.
 Note: in a sturdy plastic container or in heat-resistant glass.
 Then the heat doesn’t disappear and the material won’t be affected.
 The first time I made soap, a few years ago, I used a wooden stirring spoon, which I could then throw away.
 Now I stir with an ordinary spoon and that goes well.

 Making your own lavender soap is an accurate job

 2. Now we have to wait until the temperature of the sodium caustic soda drops back to about 54 degrees Celsius.
 While the temperature of the oil mass rises to about 54 degrees.
 I have already mixed the oil a bit.

 4. Yesterday nothing happened after 45 minutes.
 But now the ‘trace’ was already visible after 10 minutes.
 That means you can draw a line in the mass.
 Then you can add the lavender oil and mix briefly.

 I smoothed out the mass in the moulds, which looks the most like a thick vanilla lettuce with a spatula and added the dried lavender flowers.
 A lovely smelling and beautiful blue colored lavandin called Heavenly scent.
-Lavender of different colours from our lavenderfarm you can buy on Etsy.
+You can also use whole lavender flowers as decoration.

 Sodium lye that doesn’t sound very nice in a natural soap